 Earlier this year, Incipio introduced its Organicore line of 100% compostable cases derived from plants.
 It wasn't the first accessory make to produce such a case, with Pela having made a name for itself delivering a similar pitch.
 However, it is the best we've found.

 Incipio's Organicore line feels sturdy, with a pleasing texture to the touch that is soft, but not slippery or greasy.
 We also love the colors Incipio has settled upon, especially Deep Pine Green and Oatmeal Beige, which are speckled with neutral tones to convey a very fashionable earthy aesthetic.
-On the flip side, you will have to spend a lot for that kindness to the environment; at $40, the Organicore iPhone SE case can cost as much as $40, which is just $5 less than Apple's leather case.
+On the flip side, you will have to spend a lot for that kindness to the environment.
+The Organicore iPhone SE case can cost as much as $40, which is just $5 less than Apple's leather case.

 Moment is a company that produces a line of camera lenses for popular smartphones, including Apple's iPhones.
 They also sell cases that allow you to quickly clip on or remove such lenses, which is handy.
 But truthfully, even if you don't see yourself using a Moment lens — or, perhaps, not yet — their cases are gorgeous in their own right.